-How to Sew a Patch on a Leather Vest Pocket?
+- How to Add Patch on a Leather Vest Pocket?

 There are two common ways to do it, manually or with a regular machine.
 Sewing a patch by hand is most desirable if it’s only a one-time project.
 Otherwise, rely on the efficient and speedy use of a sewing machine.
 It is ideal if you have stacks of patches to be done.
 Moreover, those who do business out of it should also depend on the machine for smoother operation.

-How to Sew a Patch on a Leather Vest Pocket by Hand
+How to Sew Patches on a Leather by Hand?

 The most traditional method of sewing yet provides the highest sense of accomplishment.
 It can only take around twenty to thirty minutes to sew each patch.
 Basic supplies include needle, patch, scissors, thread, and tape or safety pins.